k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 Project implementors can explore the extensions list, in the Web Studio, install and embed them into their project with a click, to support their development workflow.

-Additionally, Web Studio provides tools to create, pack, and publish extensions to the K2exchange store.
+Additionally, Web Studio provides tools for creating, packing and publishing extensions to the K2exchange store.